 Landing pages are essential for good marketing.
 You don’t want to use them for everything, but a good landing page can squeeze someone into making a decision when they wouldn’t before.
 There’s a lot of psychology that goes into it.
 When a user lands on your landing page, they’re at your mercy with marketing until they either convert or escape.

-I’m not here to talk about the landing page contents, or landing page optimization, today.
-You can read about that in articles like this one.
+I’m not here to talk about the landing page contents (or landing page optimization) today; we’ve written a few posts about it on our blog already.
 I’m here to tell you how to create one, and the tools you can use to do so.

 Landing pages come in two forms; hosted and self-hosted.
 The landing page itself is generally going to be the same, the difference is simply in where the landing page files are kept.